-I am an Assistant Professor in the Department of Political Science at Purdue University and Co-Director of the Governance and Responsible AI Lab (GRAIL).
+I am an Associate Professor in the Department of Political Science at Purdue University and Co-Director of the Governance and Responsible AI Lab (GRAIL).

 I received my Ph.D. and M.A. in Political Science from Emory University and completed a B.A. in Public Policy from Princeton University and an M.Ed. from Fordham University.
 For the 2022-2023 academic year, I was a Postdoctoral Associate with the Institution for Social and Policy Studies at Yale University.
 Previously, I worked in K-12 education as a teacher and as a school administrator focused on curriculum design, assessment, and educational data use.